pyhashdotcom/.github/profile/README.md

 # About Pyhash

-Pyhash is an analytics platform for finance professionals, retail traders and institutions to explore data and actionable insights on crypto, blockchain, and trading.
+Pyhash is producing softwares for finance professionals, retail traders and institutions to explore data and actionable insights on crypto, blockchain, and trading.

 Let's get started!